Acting Chairman Michael A. Khouri

-Commissioner Khouri comes to the FMC as a 35-year veteran in the maritime industry from positions held in vessel operations, legal and executive positions.
-He has also served on the boards of directors at the American Waterways Operators Association and the Waterways Council.
+Acting Chairman Khouri is a forty-five year veteran in the maritime industry from positions held in marine vessel operations, legal and executive positions.
+He also served on the boards of directors at the Waterways Council, Inc. and the American Waterways Operators Association.

-In 1971, Mr. Khouri received his BA in Economics from Tulane University, and in 1980, his JD from the University of Louisville's Brandeis School of Law.
+In 1971, Mr. Khouri received his BA in Economics from Tulane University, and in 1980, his JD from the Brandeis School of Law-University of Louisville.
 He is also a graduate of the Harvard Business School’s Advanced Management Program.

 Oct 30, 2014

 Commissioner Khouri Addresses International Propeller Club of U.S.